siyabongakonile/PDFC2.0/README.md

 - <strike>Create SVG image from a PDF page.</strike>
 - <strike>Create PNG image from a PDF page.</strike>
 - <strike>Create a PDF file from an image.<strike>

+The software also allows you to change themes, there are two theme that it supports.